Dillonb/n64/README.md

 - GDB stub for debugging

 # Limitations & TODOs
-- Only Linux is currently supported, as I use Linux-specific features.
-This is planned to be fixed.
+- Only Linux and Windows are currently supported.
+MacOS support is not currently possible, since parallel-rdp does not support it.
-- The dynamic recompiler currently only supports x86_64 with the System-V calling convention.
-Microsoft's x86_64 calling convention, as well as aarch64 support is planned.
+- The dynamic recompiler currently only supports x86_64. aarch64 support is planned in the (distant) future.
 - Only little-endian host platforms are planned to be supported.
 - Only gcc and clang will be supported.
 I unapologetically use extensions like case ranges and binary literals.
 - Only software that uses NTSC video modes is currently supported.
 This is planned to be fixed.

 # Building
-Currently, only Linux on x86_64 is supported.
+For Linux:

 1. Install dependencies: SDL2, Vulkan, and optionally Capstone
 2. Run the following commands: